KianBahasadri/bahasadri.com/docs/features/calculator/BACKEND.md

 -   Expression must follow format: `number operator number` with optional whitespace
 -   Results are returned as numbers (JavaScript number type)

-## Security Considerations

-### Authentication

--   No authentication required - calculator is a public utility

-### Authorization

--   No authorization required - all users can use the calculator

 ### Input Sanitization

 -   Expression string is validated against a strict regex pattern to prevent code injection
 -   Only numeric operands and basic arithmetic operators are allowed
 -   No evaluation of arbitrary JavaScript code - only parsing and arithmetic operations
 -   Input length should be reasonable (e.g., max 100 characters) to prevent abuse

-## Performance Optimization

-### Caching Strategy

--   No caching required - calculations are fast and stateless
--   Each request is independent and doesn't benefit from caching

-### Edge Computing Benefits

--   Low latency - calculations happen at the edge close to users
--   No database queries - pure computation reduces response time
--   Stateless operations allow for easy horizontal scaling

 ## Implementation Checklist